Q. I was not offered a room but still really want to live on campus. What are my chances?

 Q. When can I move in?

-Keys will be available for collection from 16th September 2012.
+Keys will be available for collection from orientation week.
 Collection after this date will be within normal office hours only.

 Q. I have a medical condition and therefore require on campus accommodation.
 Do I get preference?